artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

    web browser or text editor.
 It will be titled something like "METS.7e58760a-e357-4165-9428-26f5bb2ba8ee.xml".
 #.
 Find the <mets:fileSec> tag in the METS.
 Within the fileSec, you should be
    able to find information about every item in your original transfer - these are in the section tagged <mets:fileGrp USE="original">.
 Scrolling down, you can view complementary information for each of the preservation copies - this is in the section tagged <mets:fileGrp USE="preservation">.

 The METS.xml file is very long because it contains all of the information about your files as well as information about the processes and tools that acted on those original files.
-For more information about the contents and structure of the METS file, check out the `Archivematica wiki <https://wiki.archivematica.org/METS>`_.
+For more information about the contents and structure of the METS file, check out the `METS page on the Archivematica wiki`_.

 Review DIP
 ==========